VPAC/seqpar/sequentialandparallelprogramming.md

 The partial solution to the issue was to pipeline power through additional cores, instead of trying to squeeze more and more transistors onto a single processor.
 As a result, modern processors are made up of multiple cores and system units typically consist of multiple, and often heterogeneous, processors.
 However this solution requires that programs know how to access and utilise these additional resources.

 New multicore systems are being developed all the time.
-Using RISC CPUs, Tilera released 64-core processors in 2007, the TILE64, and in 2011, a one hundred core processor, the Gx3100.
-In 2012 Tilera founder, Dr. Agarwal, is leading a new MIT effort dubbed The Angstrom Project.
+Using RISC CPUs, Tilera released 64-core processors in 2007, the TILE64, and in 2011, a one hundred core processor, the Gx100.
+In 2012 Tilera founder, Dr. Agarwal, was leading a new MIT effort dubbed The Angstrom Project, which was purchased by EZchip superconductor in 2015.
 It is one of four DARPA-funded efforts aimed at building exascale supercomputers, i.e., a system capable of at least one exaFLOP, or a billion billion calculations per second.
-The goal is to design a chip with 1,000 cores.
+The goal is to design a chip with 1,000 cores using a mesh topology.

+Certainly, the most exciting development in multicore technology in recent years in GPU technology.
+Whilst GPUs have been around for a very long time, it is relatively recent that applications have started to be built specifically for this architecture.
+Sophisticated software often lags behind hardware in this regard.
+GPUs offer *thousands* of cores on a single processor, but are only suitable for data or vector parallel computation.
+GPUs also typically have a significantly lower clock speed and processor memory.
+It is possible to run a hybrid application that uses CPUs and GPUs, and which uses MPI and the data parallelism of GPUs - but there is likely to be all sorts of bottle-necks due to the different speeds of computation.

+Another project worth keeping an eye is Mercury, developed by Dr. Paul Bone at the University of Melbourne.
+Mercury is a functional programming language which aims to achieve automatic parallelisation, that is, the code will attempt to parallelise according to the hardware it is runinng on without any pragmas or additional routines.
+[EDIT]

 ## 1.4 Parallel Processing Performance